 Miller Ferries goes to Middle Bass Island and Jet Express heads to Kelleys Island through the end of November (weather permitting).
 The campground at the South Bass Island State Park and most of the private hotels and bed and breakfasts also stay open until late November.

-Spend the Night at Mosquito Lake State Park
+Mosquito Lake State Park

 About one hour southeast of Cleveland on U.S. Route 422, Mosquito Lake State Park features almost 2,500 acres of wooded areas and marshland, as well as one of the largest lakes in Ohio.
 This uncrowded park offers miles of trails for exploring the changing leaf colors.